Superpredator: Criticisms

 This theory was criticized when crime significantly decreased in the following years.
-One reason for this criticism was the belief that the super-predator theory was used to justify disproportionate sentencing of African-American children, with individuals like J.C.
-Howell calling it "the most damaging and erroneous myth propagated in the 100-year history of the juvenile justice system in the United States".
-A Miami University study of United States media coverage of the 1999 Columbine High School massacre suggested that it reinforced the super-predator theory, especially with "alarmist responses to erroneous fears about growing rates and severity of youth violence".
+One reason for this criticism was the belief that the superpredator theory was used to justify disproportionate sentencing of African-American children, with individuals like J. C. Howell calling it "the most damaging and erroneous myth propagated in the 100-year history of the juvenile justice system in the United States".
+A Miami University study of United States media coverage of the 1999 Columbine High School massacre suggested that it reinforced the superpredator theory, especially with "alarmist responses to erroneous fears about growing rates and severity of youth violence".
 Additionally, several people began criticizing the idea that moral poverty caused the increase in juvenile crime.
 Legal scholars such as Franklin Zimring suggested that the greater access to guns was more likely to have increased the amount of juvenile homicides, while American journalists such as Kevin Drum proposed that the use of leaded gasoline could have caused the high crime rates of the 1980s and 1990s.
 Moreover, the arguments of proponents were eventually criticized for multiple errors in logic.
 Other errors also came to be criticized, such as one case where the wrong number was used in a calculation; the number of chronic offenders in a study was replaced with the much larger number for all police contacts, substantially inflating the predicted crime rate.